sammydowds/next-blog/notes/data_intensive_apps_pt1.md

 All information is stored in a form very simple three-part statements: _subject_, _predicate_, and _object_.

 A _subject_ of a triple is equivalent to a vertex in a graph.
 For example: _Jim_, likes, apples.
+The _predicate_ would be the label of the edge.

-The object is one of two things:
+The _object_ is one of two things:
 1. A value - "{ _predicate_:_object_ }", ie { age: 33 }
 2. Another vertex, in this case the predicate is an edge in the graph and the subject is a tail vertex, and the object is the head vertex.
 For example, (_lucy_, _marriedTo_, _alain_)